 Microsorum Pteropus, Windelov: This variant grows up to 8 inches (20 cm) tall, it is similar to the regular Java fern plant but has finely branched leaf tips.

-The recommended tank size for this plant is a minimum of 10-gallons (~40 litres).
+The recommended tank size for this plant is a minimum of 10-gallons (~40 liters).
 Java fern can fill up the tank easily when they are mature so it is advisable you go with a tank above 10 gallons or else they will compete and choke other inhabitants.

 The following water parameters should be maintained in the tank to ensure that the Java fern survives and grows properly: